Jose Garcia-Orozco Gets Vice President Attention

 A true Villanovan

-Before attending Villanova University, Garcia-Orozco, and his family moved to Charlesburg, Pennsylvania— “a big move for us,” explained Garcia-Orozco, who went to an all-boys private Catholic school and in 7th grade was accepted to St. Benedict’s Preparatory School, a Catholic college, that serves boys and girls in kindergarten through twelfth grade.
+Before attending Villanova University, Garcia-Orozco, and his family moved to East Stroudsburg, Pennsylvania— “a big move for us,” explained Garcia-Orozco, who went to an all-boys private Catholic school and in 7th grade was accepted to St. Benedict’s Preparatory School, a Catholic college, that serves boys and girls in kindergarten through twelfth grade.
 During his time here, Jose was on high honors for eight semesters, including being the President of the National Honors Society and Business Manager of the school newspaper.
+Worth noting, that during his time at St. Benedict's, the high school was all boys.

 St. Benedict’s motto is “Whatever hurts my brother hurts me.
 Whatever helps my brother helps me.”
 Young men at the school benefit from Early College Courses and College Placement.